4R3B3LatH34R7/Excel-VBA-Sample-WithEvents-with-Class/README.md

 An extra barebone version is also included but commented.</br>
 If the barebone version is required, the non-barebone version <b>must</b> be commented out.</br></br>
-The barebone version requires the prescence of only 3 Label controls on the UserForm.
+The barebone version requires the prescence of only 3 Label controls on the UserForm.</br>
 This is just to allow copy/pasting code by opening the .frm and .cls files here in a webbrowser rather than having to download all 3 files and importing into the VBProject file.
 The commenting and un-commenting <b>must</b> be done in both UserForm code module and Class module.